Trachoma: Signs and symptoms

-The bacterium has an incubation period of 10 days, after which the affected individual experiences symptoms of conjunctivitis, or irritation similar to "pink eye".
+The bacterium has an incubation period of 10 days, after which the affected individual experiences symptoms of conjunctivitis or "pink eye".
 Blinding endemic trachoma results from multiple episodes of reinfection that maintains the intense inflammation in the conjunctiva.
 Without reinfection, the inflammation gradually subsides.

 The conjunctival inflammation is called "active trachoma" and is usually seen in children, especially those in preschool.
 It is characterized by white lumps in the undersurface of the upper eyelid (conjunctival follicles or lymphoid germinal centers) and by nonspecific inflammation and thickening, often associated with papillae.
 Follicles may also appear at the junction of the cornea and the sclera (limbal follicles).
 Active trachoma can often be irritating and have a watery discharge.
 Bacterial secondary infection may occur and cause a discharge of pus.

 The later structural changes of trachoma are referred to as "cicatricial trachoma".
-These include scarring under the eyelid (tarsal conjunctiva) that leads to distortion of the eyelid with buckling of the lid (tarsus) so the lashes rub against the eye (trichiasis).
+These include scarring under the eyelid (tarsal conjunctiva) that distorts the eyelid with buckling of the lid (tarsus), so the lashes rub against the eye (trichiasis).
 This can lead to corneal opacities and scarring and then to blindness.
 Linear scars present in the sulcus subtarsalis are called Arlt's lines (named after Carl Ferdinand von Arlt).
 In addition, blood vessels and scar tissue can invade the upper cornea (pannus).
 Resolved limbal follicles may leave small gaps in the pannus (Herbert's pits).

 Most commonly, children with active trachoma do not present with symptoms, as the low-grade irritation and ocular discharge are just accepted as normal, but further symptoms may include: